mybb/mybb/readme.txt

-Test repository for holding 1.8 files (until a more official repository can be made)
+This is a test repository until one can be made.